 The DEI is a joint initiative of the American Association of People with Disabilities (AAPD), the nation’s largest disability rights organization, and Disability:IN, the global business disability inclusion network, to collectively advance the inclusion of people with disabilities.
 The organizations are complementary and bring unique strengths that make the project relevant and credible to corporations and the disability community.
 The tool was developed by the DEI Advisory Committee, a diverse group of business leaders, policy experts, and disability advocates.
 Learn more at: www.DisabilityEqualityIndex.org.

 About the American Association of People with Disabilities (AAPD)

 AAPD is a convener, connector, and catalyst for change, increasing the political and economic power for people with disabilities.
 As a national cross-disability rights organization AAPD advocates for full civil rights for the 60+ million Americans with disabilities.
 Learn more at: www.aapd.com.

 Disability:IN is a global organization driving disability inclusion and equality in business.
-More than 400 corporations partner with Disability:IN to create long-term business and social impact through the world’s most comprehensive disability inclusion benchmarking and reporting tool, the Disability Equality Index (DEI); best-in-class conferences and programs; expert counsel and engagement; and public policy leadership.
-Join us at disabilityin.org/AreYouIN #AreYouIN.
+More than 500 corporations partner with Disability:IN to create long-term business and social impact through the world’s most comprehensive disability inclusion benchmarking and reporting tool, the Disability Equality Index (DEI); best-in-class conferences and programs; expert counsel and engagement; and public policy leadership.
+Learn more at: disabilityin.org/AreYouIN.